-As I was cooking supper, G was asking me if I knew of a tattoo cream that could fade unwanted tattoos.
+You Have One Leg Shorter Than the Other Leg is an analogy that I used with as I was cooking supper.
+G was asking me if I knew of a tattoo cream that could fade unwanted tattoos.
 I said yes, but I doubted if they worked.
 Most people get them lasered off and that is WAY more painful (so I’ve heard) then actually getting the tattoo.
 Then she proceeded to tell me ALL the tattoos she was planning.
-I sat.
-I listened.
-I cooked.
+I sat, listened, and cooked.
 She talked some more.

-I am not against tattoos….I have 3 and I’m planning a 4th.
+I am not against tattoos…I have 3 and I’m planning a 4th.
 My first tattoo is my life verse.
 Isaiah 61:3.
 My second is a daisy that my kids each drew a petal and they colored it in with their favorite color.
 Bart’s initial is on the bottom.
 My third tattoo is Ruth 1:16 in Hebrew because that was the verse that came to me during one of the most difficult times in my marriage.

 What I am against is just randomly choosing odd things that have no meaning, no purpose, not even a good design or misspelled words….G wants barbed wire around her wrist.
 Barbed Wire.
 There are some other insanely ridiculous things she wants.
 I have no doubt she will, one day, rather spend her money on a tattoo then food or shelter.
 That is just how her brain works.
 She also does not feel pain, at all….not even when she cut her toe off.
 She does not feel it.

 I took the opportunity to try to talk to her about choices and her decision-making skills.
-This was a hard conversation because I did not want to cause her to have bad memories, which yields to bad behaviours.
+This was a hard conversation because I did not want to cause her to have bad memories, which yields bad behaviors.
 I did not want her to think I have given up on her because I have not.
 It is just tough.

 I drew her a stick figure of a person with normal legs…then I drew a stick picture of a person with one normal leg and one that was about 3 inches shorter than the other leg.
 I explained to her that I had 2 legs and she had 2 legs.
 We could both walk…one walks evenly and one walks sort of wonky.
 This is where I drew her brain.
 I showed her pictures of brains that were affected with FASD.
 They are both brains.
 They both function.
 One brain is regular size and one brain is smaller.
 That is due to things that happened that were out of her control.

 This is where the stick figures come into play.
 When she starts thinking about something (walking wonky), ie a boy that shows interest in her (just an example)….all she sees is he loves me he loves me he loves me he loves me.
-What I see (walking with 2 normal legs) is that he SAYS in loves her, but he is daily beating her, doing drugs, cheating, drinking, etc. She doesn’t see the bad, she hyperfocuses on “he loves me he loves me he loves me.”
+What I see (walking with 2 normal legs) is that he SAYS in loves her, but he is daily beating her, doing drugs, cheating, drinking, etc. She doesn’t see the bad, she hyper focuses on “he loves me he loves me he loves me.”
 That made sense to her.

 We talked about the things on that list, I linked to above…..how she is physically 16, but she does not think like a 16 yr old and she doesn’t “feel” 16.
 She realizes she is immature for her age.
-She does not have a phone or access to electronics (for a reason) and she does not have her license (per her request).
-She feels more like 13 in some areas….when she is emotional…that age drops down to about 8.
-When she is escalated we are in the 3-4 yr old range in her reactions.
+Sadly, she does not have a phone or access to electronics (for a reason).
+Also, she does not have her license (per her request).
+There are days when she feels more like 13 in some areas.
+When she is emotional, that age drops down to about 8.
+Then, when she is escalated we are in the 3-4 yr old range in her reactions.
 This is typical.

 She will never take the ACT, but she will get a trade.
 The subjects she excels in (reading, writing, history) she will go above and beyond and then some.
 She has no desire to get her license but she can get her permit, if she so chooses.
 She can’t hold a “real” job but she can work for us.
 We can leave her alone here for a couple of hours and pay her to watch her little brothers.
 This is not something I have ever done for my older kids but this is something that I will do for her because she needs to learn the value of money.
 That she needs to work hard, have a bank account, be responsible and make money decisions wisely.

 FASD is no joke.
 I have 2 kids with it.
-One kid it affects one way and the other kid it affects completely differently.
+One kid, it affects one way and the other kid it affects completely differently.
 I do parent them differently because I have too but I will not say “well, you can’t do this because you have brain damage.”
 Heck no. I encourage all my children to try.
 If they try 1000 and fail then to never try at all.
 Once my kids were officially diagnosed with this, my brain track shifted.
 I eased up on myself and I altered my expectations.
 We have had very open conversations.

 I can’t say this will always be the case, but for now, that is all I have to say.

-God is good…..even in the short legged moments.
+God is good…..even in the short-legged moments.